ecolabardini/ecolabardini.github.io/_posts/2016-11-30-raspberry-headless-setup-and-wifi-sharing-to-eth0.md

 This is a step-by-step guide of how to set up your Raspberry Pi to run "headless", that is, access it via a network connection without a keyboard or display.
 This guide uses Raspbian, the "Debian Jessie" version of Linux, but it should work with other versions.

-Download the lastest Raspian image and unzip it:
+Download the latest Raspian image and unzip it:

 ~~~ bash
 wget https://downloads.raspberrypi.org/raspbian_latest -O raspbian.zip